adamggrim/textwarp/README.md

 # Textwarp

 `textwarp` is a Python package for analyzing and transforming text.
-For the given text, `textwarp` processes clipboard or file input and returns the result.
+For the given text, `textwarp` processes clipboard or file input and returns the output.

 ## Requirements